What Is A Reverse Takeover?

 #5 – Benefits of Getting Listed

-Once the company is public, it becomes easier for the shareholders to exit from their investment as they can sell their shares in the market.
-Access to the capital becomes easier as well since the company can go for secondary listing whenever it needs more capital.
+Once the company is public, it becomes easier for the shareholders to exit their investment to sell their shares in the market.
+In addition, access to the capital becomes easier since the company can go for a secondary listing whenever it needs more money.

 #1 – Asymmetrical Information

 #2 – Possibilities of Fraud

 At times shell companies can misuse this opportunity.
-They don’t have any operations whatsoever or are troubled companies.
-They provide a safe route to private companies in going public through acquiring them.
+They do not have any operations whatsoever or are troubled companies.
+They provide a safe route to private companies in going public by acquiring them.

 #3 – Burden of Regulations

 There are a lot of compliance issues in case of reverse takeover accounting when a company goes public.
-Taking care of these compliances require significant efforts, and thus management gets busier in sorting out administrative issues first, which hinders the growth of the company
+Taking care of these compliances requires significant efforts, and thus management gets busier in sorting out administrative issues first, which hinders the company’s growth.

-- IPOs are more profitable: It is often said that IPOs are overpriced, which increases the valuation of the company.
-This is not the case with reverse takeovers.
+- IPOs are more profitable.
+Often, it says that IPOs are overpriced, increasing their valuation.
+That is not the case with reverse takeovers.

-- The positive sentiment created by the efforts of the investment bank acting as an advisor for the concerned company helps the company in getting good support in the market, which does not happen with reverse takeovers.
+- The positive sentiment created by the investment bank acting as an advisor for the concerned company helps the company get good support in the market, which does not happen with reverse takeovers.